-In this paper, we have presented an efficient reduced-domain parameter initialization strategy to enhance trainability of VQAs.
-For Hamiltonians represented as a sum of local Pauli strings, we have theoretically proved that with the reduced-domain strategy, the average of the squared norm of the cost gradient decays at most polynomially with the depth of circuit and increases linearly with the number of individual terms in the summation of Hamiltonian.
-Thus, it clearly implies that reduced-domain initialization helps PQC avoid the notorious phenomenon of BPs\@.
+In this paper, we have presented an efficient reduced-domain parameter initialization, enhancing trainability of VQAs both theoretically and empirically.
+For Hamiltonian represented as a sum of local Pauli strings, we have proved that with the reduced-domain strategy, the average of the squared norm of the cost gradient decays at most polynomially with the depth of circuit and increases linearly with the number of individual terms in the summation of Hamiltonian.
+Thus, it clearly implies that reduced-domain initialization helps PQC avoid the phenomenon of BPs.
 Our empirical results have validated the theoretical results in VQE tasks.
-Moreover, via simulations, we have demonstrated that the reduced-domain strategy can also help address the poor convergence in presence of exponentially many spurious local minima in under-parameterized QNNs.
-The reduced-domain initialization strategy has the potential to significantly enhance trainability of PQCs and generate wide impact on developing algorithms with quantum advantages for various practical applications.
+Moreover, via simulations, we have demonstrated that the reduced-domain strategy can also help address the poor convergence in presence of BPs in the VQE context of both HEA and HVA, and exponentially many spurious local minima in under-parameterized QNNs.
+The reduced-domain initialization strategy has the potential to significantly enhance trainability and convergence of PQCs and generate wide impact on developing algorithms with quantum advantages for various practical applications.